Are Fried Green Tomatoes and Tomatillos Identical for Recipe Purposes?

 With abundant unripe tomatoes, resourceful cooks turned to frying as a preservation method, using the firmness of green tomatoes.

-While fried, we could enjoy red tomatoes; the choice to fry green tomatoes instead is a nod to tradition and a celebration of the diverse flavours that emerge from the delightful marriage of culinary technique and nature’s offerings.
+While fried, we could enjoy red tomatoes; the choice to fry green tomatoes instead is a nod to tradition and a celebration of the diverse flavors that emerge from the delightful marriage of culinary technique and nature’s offerings.